SamsonPHP/lesson_gallery/README.md

 }
 ```

-Now you must add database object manually to your ```gallery``` table, and see whata will be outputed on your projects main page.
+Now you must add database object manually to your ```gallery``` table, and see what will be outputted on your projects main page.

 ##Uploading images
 Now we need ability to load images without interacting with database manually, we need to: